cnobile2012/restycodes/README.md

 1) After reading everything I could get my hands on I have never found an reference to why a 202 Accepted could not be in a response to a GET, HEAD, POST, or PUT though Alen seems to only allow this in the case of a DELETE.
-   In the RFC-2616 10.2.2 (201 Created) it says that "the server SHOULD respond with 202 (Accepted) response".
-There is no mention in the RFC about a GET or HEAD method with regards to a 202, but I see no reason why a 202 should also not be possible.
+   In the RFC-2616 10.2.2 (201 Created) it says that "If the action cannot be carried out immediately, the server SHOULD respond with 202 (Accepted) response".
+Therefore both a PUT and POST can cause a 202 in the response.
+   There is no mention in the RFC about a GET or HEAD method with regards to a 202, but I see no reason why a 202 should not be possible.
+Consider a situation where the origin server is not able to fulfill a GET or HEAD request immediately.

-2) Another possible issue with Alen Dean's diagram is that updates are routed through the "New resource" condition.
+2) Another possible issue with Alen Dean's diagram is that updates are routed through P11 (New resource) condition.
 An update by definition would never create a new resource, so why does it go through this condition?
 My diagram does not take this route at all.
 The create and update conditions are completely separate and, I feel, making the diagram simpler.